 The boys were so focused on following the barking orders of the loud boat that they missed the start call by a full second.

 They missed getting a good start out of the hole and took 4th place.
 It was an unfortunate mistake that was quickly turned into a valuable lesson.

-The boys in the JV Eight Boat quickly analyzed the error for themselves and assured us it would never happen again.
+When the coaches asked the rowers, what happened (as any good coach does)? the boys in the JV Eight Boat quickly analyzed the error for themselves and assured coaches it would never happen again.

 Experience is still the best teacher.